dmayes403/timesheet_walkthrough/unit-05/pt2-department-component.md

 Run `ng serve` and see if your app runs without errors.

 At this point you should see multiple errors logging in your terminal.
 A couple of them should relate to `mat-card` and `mat-list`.
-That is because both `mat-card` and `mat-list` are Angular Material compnents that require imports into our `material.module.ts` module.
+That is because both `mat-card` and `mat-list` are Angular Material components that require imports into our `MaterialModule` module.

 Import both `https://material.angular.io/components/card/api` and `https://material.angular.io/components/list/api` into the `material.module.ts` file in the same way that we did the imports for the `mat-toolbar`.